 How about your personal growth?
 How does that affect your homeschool parenting?

 There’s a difference between wisdom and learning.
 A moment of support might be needed instead of downloading data.

 What have you learned about yourself in the last ten years?

 I’m not easy to satisfy.
 I’m not happy with mediocrity.
 Contentment can be elusive.

-What you learned about yourself through the kids….
+What you learn about yourself through the kids…

 I can make people anxious.